 Look at the degree information next to your name at the top of the screen.
 You'll notice that the degree box has a drop-down arrow.
 Use this to select your second degree.
 Once you select this, an audit for the additional major will display.

 If you are pursuing two majors under the same degree (e.g., BS Psychology and Recreation), both majors will be noted in the grey box near the top of the audit and will appear in the body of the audit in the order noted at the top of the audit.
 If you are pursuing two different degree/majors (e.g., BA Philosophy and BS Criminal Justice), you will use the drop down arrow on the degree box to select the audit you wish to review.

-If you successfully repeat a course, only your last attempt counts toward degree requirements.
-The earlier attempt(s) will be placed in an "insufficient" category at the bottom of your audit.
+If you repeat a course, only your last attempt counts toward degree requirements.
+Once you enroll in a class that you have previously taken, the earlier attempt(s) will be placed in the "Insufficient" section at the bottom of your audit.
 The courses in this area do not count toward your total hours, and they cannot be used to fulfill requirements.

 Contact your academic/faculty advisor.

-You can use the "What if" option on the Worksheets tab to do an audit using criteria you select.
-Be sure to select a Degree, Catalog term and Major.
-What-if audits do not guarantee that you are eligible to major in the area you select.
-If you decide you'd like to change your major, contact the department/school or college office of the new major for information and instructions.
+You can use the "What If" option on the Worksheets tab to do an audit using criteria you select.
+Be sure to select the correct Degree, Catalog Term and Major.
+What-If audits do not guarantee that you are eligible to major in the area you select.
+If you decide you'd like to change your major, contact the advising center of the new major for information and instructions.

-The Planner is a tool for you to arrange course requirements into future semester blocks.
+Plans are a tool for you to arrange course requirements into future semester blocks.
 You and your advisor may find this helpful as you plan your academic career.
-It is recommended that you create an active plan and keep it up-to-date, as this information may be used by university administrators to determine the demand for various courses in future terms.
+It is recommended that you create an active plan and keep it up-to-date.

 No. Your planner is for planning purposes only.
 You will register through the Portal.